tomcombriat/TES_10-knobs-synth/README.md

 ### Programming
 These synths can be programmed like any other STM32 pills using USB to serial converter.
 Native USB will usually not work.
 You will  also need a rather new version of the Arduino IDE with Mozzi installed and modify Mozzi in accordance with the beginning of the sketch or use the [TES forked version of Mozzi](https://github.com/tomcombriat/Mozzi/tree/TES-stable).

+As a general matter, the programs tries to use the most of the chip, so it usually needs to be compiled with -O2 or -O3 with the maximum overclock.
+As the chip is not confined, the OC does not pose any problem.